MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 It is possible to test the GUI of an application via robotic process automation (RPA).
 Robot tests mimic the human user behavior in the GUI and can help detect various errors by
-automating behaviour which otherwise would cost too much effort and/or time to execute manually.
+automating behavior which otherwise would cost too much effort and/or time to execute manually.

 Here are the steps required to use a robot in the MicroEJ environment: